pakponj/KUPewPewGdx/README.md

 Strategy
 --
 **Location:** Strategy Package.
-**Context:** Our Enemy class is move in different type , so we use Strategy to separate the move set, it can move in the straight line, approaching and Spiral.
+**Context:** Our Enemy class is move in different type, so we use Strategy to separate the move set, it can move in the straight line, approaching and Spiral.

 Factory